Protopterus: Description

-African lungfishes generally inhabit shallow waters, such as swamps and marshes.
+African lungfish generally inhabit shallow waters, such as swamps and marshes.
 They are also found in larger lakes such as Lake Victoria.
-They can live out of water for many months in burrows of hardened mud beneath a dried stream bed.
-They are carnivorous, eating crustaceans, aquatic insect larvae, and molluscs.
+They can survive out of water for many months by burrowing into hardened mud beneath a dried stream bed.
+They are carnivorous, feeding on crustaceans, aquatic insect larvae, and molluscs.

 Biology

-The African lungfish is an example of how the evolutionary transition from breathing water to breathing air can happen.
-Lungfish are periodically exposed to water with low oxygen content or situations in which their aquatic environment dries up.
-Their adaptation for dealing with these conditions is an outpocketing of the gut, related to the swim bladder of other fishes, that serves as a lung.
-The lung contains many thin-walled blood vessels, so blood flowing through those vessels can pick up oxygen from air gulped into the lung.
+The African lungfish is an example of how the evolutionary transition from breathing water to breathing air can occur.
+Lungfish are periodically exposed to water with low oxygen content or encounter situations in which their aquatic environment dries up.
+To cope with these conditions, they have developed an adaptation in the form of an outpocketing of the gut, similar to the swim bladder found in other fishes.
+This specialized structure functions as a lung.
+Within the lung, numerous thin-walled blood vessels allow the blood to absorb oxygen from the air that is gulped into the lung.

-The African lungfishes are obligate air breathers, with reduced gills in the adults.
-They have two anterior gill arches that retain gills, though they are too small to function as the sole respiratory apparatus.
+They are obligate air breathers, with reduced gills in the adults.
+There are two anterior gill arches that retain gills, though they are too small to function as the sole respiratory apparatus, and may be more important for carbon dioxide elimination.
+About 90% of their oxygen is acquired via their lungs, and the remaining ~10% via the gills and skin.
 The lungfish heart has adaptations that partially separate the flow of blood into its pulmonary and systemic circuits.
 The atrium is partially divided, so that the left side receives oxygenated blood and the right side receives deoxygenated blood from the other tissues.
 These two blood streams remain mostly separate as they flow through the ventricle leading to the gill arches.
 As a result, oxygenated blood mostly goes to the anterior gill arches and the deoxygenated blood mostly goes to the posterior arches.

 African lungfishes breed at the beginning of the rainy season.
 They construct nests or burrows in the mud to hold their eggs, which they then guard against predators.
 When they hatch, the young resemble tadpoles, with external gills, and only later develop lungs and begin to breathe air.